RenTrieu/CryoEMCovariance/README.md

       by clicking the corresponding point on the covariance matrix
     - Read Chimera documentation to try to map matrix/plot information into the protein structure
+    - Shift indices from starting with 0 to starting with 1 to match pdb format numbering

 Version 0.6
 -----------